Variations by Mary Lynn Reed

 Mary Lynn Reed's fiction has appeared in Mississippi Review, Colorado Review, The MacGuffin, Litro Magazine, Smokelong Quarterly, and Wigleaf, among other places.
 She has an MFA in Creative Writing from The University of Maryland, and she is co-Editor of MoonPark Review.

-Get to know Mary Lynn by checking out our exclusive interview with her on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Mary Lynn on the Orson's Publishing blog.